GM seen step away from giving up on Opel for good

 If talks fail, "the overarching message then is there is no agreement with IG Metall and that is possibly the beginning of the end of the company," Schild told reporters late in June.

-While Stracke's sacking may please investors on Wall Street demanding quick results, observers in Germany have criticised the timing as myopic and characteristic of GM executives who lack commitment and strategic vision.
+While Stracke's sacking may please investors on Wall Street demanding quick results, observers in Germany have criticized the timing as myopic and characteristic of GM executives who lack commitment and strategic vision.

 "Opel's problems won't be solved by managing it on the basis of quarterly results.
 Either the owner adopts a long term strategy and sticks to that plan or it looks pretty damn bleak for the brand in the future," said Andreas Halin, Managing Partner of GlobalMind Executive Search Consultants in Frankfurt and an expert on corporate management.